Project Toolip − the toolbox for global digital learning

 The German Academic Exchange Service (DAAD) has awarded the HWR Berlin four years of funding for its digitalization project TOOLIP.
 TOOLIP is a digital toolbox for developing digital learning forms and establishing them in global practice.

-What is Toolip?
+What is Toolip about?

 Developing digital teaching and learning forms